Indiana Electronic Health Records (EHR) Incentive Program

 for Medicare & Medicaid Services (CMS).
 The American

 Recovery and Reinvestment Act of 2009 authorizes the CMS to

-provide incentives for eligible professionals (EPs) and eligible
+provide incentives for EPs and eligible hospitals (EHs) as

 The implementation of the EHR initiative is a major cornerstone

 in improving providers' access to health information, coordination